2020 North Alabama Lions football team

 The 2020 North Alabama Lions football team represented the University of North Alabama during the 2020–21 NCAA Division I FCS football season.
 They were led by fourth-year head coach Chris Willis.
 The Lions played their home games at Braly Municipal Stadium as second-year members of the Big South Conference.

-Previous season

-The Lions finished the 2019 season with a record of 4–7, 3–4 in Big South play, however due to their transition to NCAA Division I, their official conference record was 0–0.

 Schedule

 North Alabama originally had games scheduled against Monmouth, Hampton and Virginia Tech, but they were canceled due to each school's decision to cancel fall sports due to the COVID-19 pandemic.